-Chapel Bridge is a wooden pedestrian bridge that spans Reuss River.
-It was built in 1333 and is one of the oldest wooden bridges in Europe.
-Lucerne’s Water Tower also served as a dungeon, an archive and a treasury vault until the 19th century.
+- Check out Chapel Bridge (Kapellbrücke) a wooden pedestrian bridge that spans Reuss River, built-in 1333 it is one of the oldest wooden bridges in Europe.
+Lucerne’s Water Tower also served as a dungeon, an archive, and a treasury vault until the 19th century.

 Unlike the United States which is a representative and constitutional democracy, Switzerland is a direct democracy which means citizens vote on everything from city, state and country laws.

 Switzerland is expensive (I talk more about that below) but that’s because residents, on average make $5,000-$6,000 per month with income rising in higher-level positions.
 Employers are also required to provide 4 weeks of paid vacation each year for employees over 20 years of age and five weeks for anyone under 20 years of age.

 - Explore Old Town Lucerne– Situated on each side of Chapel Bridge, this is the main area of Lucerne and where you’ll find most restaurants and shops.

 Grab a pretzel from the Lucerne Bahnhof (railway station).
 It’s quick and “inexpensive”, however, I use this term loosely as Switzerland is by far one of the most expensive countries I’ve visited.
 To put it into perspective, if a tall Starbucks cappuccino is $3.65 in the states, expect to pay $6.70.
 Once you have your afternoon snack, cross Chapel bridge and stroll along the water until you find the perfect spot to sit and visit with the Swans while taking in the views of the Swiss Alps.